alexpyoung/cookbook/chili.md

 1. TBD

 ### Preparation
-1. Medium dice the bell peppers and onions.
+1. Small dice the bell peppers and onions.
-2. Finely chop the habaneros
+2. Mince the habaneros
 3. Wrap fresh herbs in cheese cloth and tie off

 ### Cooking